Category: Commodities

 Conclusion

 SEBI’s regulations aim to establish a strong and transparent commodity trading system.
 SEBI promotes market stability and inclusivity, especially for farmers and small traders, by enforcing strict trading risk management systems and participant responsibility guidelines.
-These regulations protect investors and enhance India’s status as a growing hub for commodity trading.
+These regulations protect investors and enhance India’s status as a growing hub for commodity trading Plateform.
 It is advised to consult a financial advisor before trading in commodities.

 Gold Rate in Top Cities of IndiaSilver Rate in Top Cities of India